Dabaski/Folia/README.md

 ### What hardware will Folia run best on?
 Ideally, at least 16 _cores_ (not threads).

-### How to best configure Folia?
+### How to optimally configure Folia?

-First, it is recommended that the world is pre-generated so that the number of chunk system worker threads required is reduced greatly.
+To get the best performance from Folia, it's recommended that you pre-generate the world, which significantly reduces the number of chunk system worker threads needed.

-The following is a _very rough_ estimation based off of the testing done before Folia was released on the test server we ran that had ~330 players peak.
-So, it is not exact and will require further tuning - just take it as a starting point.
+Here's a rough guide based on tests with a server that reached a peak of around 330 players.
+Please note that this is just a starting point and may require further tuning depending on your specific situation.

-The total number of cores on the machine available should be taken into account.
-Then, allocate threads for:
+First, consider the total number of cores available on your machine.
+Allocate threads for the following tasks:

-- netty IO :~4 per 200-300 players
-- chunk system io threads: ~3 per 200-300 players
-- chunk system workers if pre-generated, ~2 per 200-300 players
+    Netty IO: Approximately 4 threads per 200-300 players Chunk system IO threads: Approximately 3 threads per 200-300 players Chunk system workers (if pre-generated): Approximately 2 threads per 200-300 players

+For chunk system workers without pre-generation, it's difficult to provide a specific number.
-- There is no best guess for chunk system workers if not pre-generated, as on the test server we ran we gave 16 threads but chunk generation was still slow at ~300 players.
+In our test server, we allocated 16 threads, but chunk generation was still slow with around 300 players.

-- GC Settings: ????
-But, GC settings _do_ allocate concurrent threads, and you need to know exactly how many.
-This is typically through the `-XX:ConcGCThreads=n` flag.
-Do not confuse this flag with `-XX:ParallelGCThreads=n`, as parallel GC threads only run when the application is paused by GC and as such should not be taken into account.
+Next, adjust your garbage collection (GC) settings.
+Keep in mind that GC settings allocate concurrent threads, and you need to know the exact number.
+This is typically set using the -XX:ConcGCThreads=n flag.
+Don't confuse this with -XX:ParallelGCThreads=n, as parallel GC threads run only when the application is paused by GC and should not be considered.

-After all of that allocation, the remaining cores on the system until 80% allocation (total threads allocated < 80% of cpus available) can be allocated to tickthreads (under global config, threaded-regions.threads).
+After allocating threads for the tasks above, you can assign the remaining cores to tickthreads (found in the global config under threaded-regions.threads) until you reach 80% core utilization.

-The reason you should not allocate more than 80% of the cores is due to the fact that plugins or even the server may make use of additional threads that you cannot configure or even predict.
+Avoid allocating more than 80% of the cores, as plugins or the server itself may use additional threads that you can't configure or predict.

-Additionally, the above is all a rough guess based on player count, but it is very likely that the thread allocation will not be ideal, and you will need to tune it based on usage of the threads that you end up seeing.
+Please note that these estimates are based on player count and may not be ideal for your specific situation.
+You may need to fine-tune your thread allocation based on the actual usage of the threads.

+To configure Folia, refer to the paper-global.yml file that you provided earlier.
+This file contains various settings that you can adjust to optimize Folia for your server.
+For more information on each setting, visit the documentation and support links found in the paper-global.yml file.

 ## Plugin compatibility